Fundraising

 You Can't Adapt a Plan That Doesn't Exist.

 If your organization hasn’t clearly established its goals and strategies for the coming year(s), take the time to do so now.
 Without a concrete plan and set goals, you won’t know if unexpected twists are derailing your fundraising.
-You’ll twist in the wind regardless of which direction it’s blowing.

 You should begin planning by establishing your organization’s long-term, high-level goals.
 Ask yourself what the successful execution of your mission would mean for your community, state, and country.
 And don’t be short-sighted—you should look to at least the next three years.